-Attorney at Law, Certified Specialist for Tax Law, State-certified Finance Specialist (University of Applied Sciences)
+German Attorney at Law, Certified Specialist for Tax Law, State-certified Finance Specialist

 In addition to her advisory activity, she represents our clients' fiscal interests in dealings with financial authorities (objection procedures, assistance in external audits) and provides legal representation in fiscal courts and the Federal Fiscal Court.

 Her responsibilities also include supporting attorneys at law, tax advisors, notaries, and auditors in matters involving recourse claims or liability issues.
 Acting as a defense counsel for professionals in civil courts, Alice Romisch defends claims for damages.
-In order to avoid any pending action for compensation, she accompanies procedures in finance courts and assists professionals in appeal or mutual agreement procedures.
+In advance, she also regularly accompanies professionals in financial, legal and mutual agreement proceedings before the tax authorities in order to prevent financial losses and thus avoid recourse cases.

 After completing a study program on tax law at Ludwigsburg University of Finance (University of Applied Sciences), Alice Romisch studied law at Heidelberg Ruprecht-Karls University.
 During her studies, she already gained professional experience working as a scientific assistant at Clifford Chance (Frankfurt) for several years and at the institute of finance and tax law headed by Professor Prof. Dr. Paul Kirchhof.